shahrokni/macchiato-client/README.md

 Current Development State : Testing the user_service & user_api functionalities!

+Refactor:

+R-04.10.2020.1: user_api must be refactroed.
+A controller needs to be added to the project. - []

 Features:

 F-03.28.2020.1: Create a service for updating user information. – [OK]